Transpennine Route Upgrade: 2020 and beyond

 The planned upgrade of the 8 mi section between Huddersfield and Westtown (Dewsbury) is of particular significance.
 It is the best place on the route to provide a facility for fast trains to overtake slower ones, by increasing the number of tracks from two to four.
 Also, by building a bridge that will provide grade separation at Thornhill L.N.W.
 Junction, it will eliminate conflicts between trains travelling along the Calder valley between Brighouse and Wakefield and those travelling between Huddersfield and Leeds.
 On 27 June 2022, the Secretary of State for Transport's decision to grant the Order under the Transport and Works Act (the TWAO) for this section was published.
 This includes quadrupling the track across most of the route, the provision of grade separation at Ravensthorpe and works to the stations, as well as electrification throughout.

 On 18 November 2021 the Integrated Rail Plan for the North and Midlands (IRP) was published.
 This included a commitment to the Transpennine north railway upgrade to include full electrification.
 The completion date for all works was cited as 2032.
 However, the IRP did not include most of the eastern leg of HS2, nor the high speed rail line from Manchester all the way to Leeds.
 Instead, it says a high speed line would be built east from Manchester to Marsden, which is just over the border into West Yorkshire, at the eastern end of the Standedge Tunnels.
 Cllr Louise Gittins, Interim Chair of Transport for the North, said that: “Today’s announcement is woefully inadequate.
 After decades of underfunding, the rail network in the North is not fit for purpose.
 It is largely twin-track Victorian infrastructure trying to cope with the demands of a 21st Century economy."
 The leaders of the upgrade held a round table conference November 2022 discussing progress and strategy for keeping disruption to a minimum.

 In September 2022 Boris Johnson ceased to be Prime Minister of the United Kingdom and was replaced by Liz Truss.
 In her bid to get that job, she had promised that the Transpennine route upgrade would be delivered in full, with electrification all the way between Liverpool and Hull including a stop in Bradford.
 However, she was succeeded by Rishi Sunak in October 2022, and his government returned to the position of the Johnson administration.

+In November 2023, a Freedom of Information Request uncovered by The Northern Agenda newsletter revealed that the government-operated TransPennine Express spent almost £2 million securing advertising for the delayed TRU programme in 2022/23.